smcck222/scherian-irws-a1/README.md

 ### Individual Assignment - 1
 ### Lucene Based Search Engine

-**WHAT THIS REPO CONTAINS:**

-1. The Java scripts are in the src/main/java/scherian folder, there are 3 files:
+1. The Java scripts are in the src/main/java/scherian folder:
    - Main.java - Starting point of execution.
    - CreateIndex.java - Indexes the 1400 documents in the cran.all.1400 collection to the index folder.
    - QuerySearch.java - Reads the 225 queries from cran.qry, parses it and searches the index to return 1000 hits per query and write results into the result.txt file.